Evaluations and assessments are essential components of the instructional design process.

 Detailed written response from the learner is often less easier to replicate compared to objective-based testing.
 This type of assessment also assesses the learners’ higher order thinking skills.

 Objective-based tests in an eLearning course can consist of:

 It is important to mention, however, that in eLearning, instructional designers should use objective-based assessments with caution.

 This form of testing is much easier for the learners to cheat.
-In the eLearning & Instructional Design for Beginners Community you will learn some ways that can help prevent some common issues instructional designers face with objective-based assessments online.
+In the eLearning & Instructional Design for Beginners Mastermind you will learn some ways that can help prevent some common issues instructional designers face with objective-based assessments online.